2008 J.League Division 1

-The 2008 J.League Division 1 season is the 44th season of the top-flight club football in Japan and the 16th season since the establishment of J1 League.
+The 2008 J.League Division 1 season was the 44th season of the top-flight club football in Japan and the 16th season since the establishment of J.League Division 1.
 The season began on March 8 and ended on December 6.

 A total of eighteen clubs participated in double round-robin format.
 Starting this season, top three clubs received automatic qualification to the following years' AFC Champions League.
-The bottom two clubs were relegated to J2 League by default, while 16th-placed club had to defend their spot in the top-flight in the pro/rele series.
+The bottom two clubs were relegated to J.League Division 2 by default, while 16th-placed club had to defend their spot in the top-flight in the pro/rele series.

 Clubs

-Following eighteen clubs played in J.League Division 1 during 2008 season.
-Of these clubs, Consadole Sapporo, Tokyo Verdy, and Kyoto Sanga FC are newly promoted clubs.
+The following 18 clubs participated in J.League Division 1 during 2008 season.
+Of these clubs, Consadole Sapporo, Tokyo Verdy, and Kyoto Purple Sanga are newly promoted clubs.